About Us

 We make now better

-Today, examples of our including bringing art making and storytelling to children in the Paediatric Ward, and creative writing, art and music to the Renal Dialysis Unit; We invite mental health service users to participate in over 300 arts experiences in the Dept of Psychiatry and in community settings every year.
+Today, examples of our work include bringing art making and storytelling to children in the Paediatric Ward, and creative writing, art and music to the Renal Dialysis Unit; We invite mental health service users to participate in over 300 arts experiences in the Dept of Psychiatry and in community settings every year.

 We also work with older people at Waterford Residential Care Centre and more recently we commenced art making in people’s homes through a new programme called Art at the Kitchen Table.